 - Confidence Builder

-- Develop a friendship with mentee(s) that is characterized by trust and respect.
+- Develop a relationship with mentees that is characterized by trust and respect.

 - Demonstrate and model partnership values, dependability, commitment, follow-through and open communication.